Tyson Foerster Game Preview: Flyers vs. Predators

 Foerster Season Stats Insights

-- Foerster has a goal in four games this year through 26 games played, but has not had multiple goals in any of those games.
+- Foerster has a goal in four games this season through 30 games played, but has not had multiple goals in any of those games.

-- Foerster has registered a point in a game nine times this season out of 26 games played, including multiple points on one occasion.
+- Foerster has a point in 10 of 30 games played this season, with multiple points in one of them.

-- Foerster has an assist in six of 26 games this season, but has not recorded two or more in a game so far.
+- Foerster has yet to record a multi-assist game this season despite registering one in seven of 30 games played.

-- Foerster has an implied probability of 46.5% to exceed his point total based on the odds.
+- The implied probability is 48.8% that Foerster hits the over on his points over/under based on the odds.

-- Given his moneyline odds, Foerster has an implied probability of 29.4% of going over his assist prop bet.
+- There is a 32.3% chance of Foerster having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.